 How do students find themselves in the Community Standards (CS) office?

-- Should a student make the choice to violate the Student Code of Conduct found in the Student Rights Rules and Responsibilities any member of the University community may initiate a complaint with the Community Standards (CS) office.
+- Should a student choose to violate the Student Code found in the Student Rights, Rules, and Responsibilities any member of the University community may initiate a complaint with the Community Standards (CS) office.

-- If the circumstances surrounding the complaint indicate that a violation of the Code of Conduct may have occurred, disciplinary charges will be brought against the student.
-Alleged Code of Conduct violations are generally reported to CS by Residence Life staff members, Housing staff members, and University of New Hampshire Police officers.
+- If the circumstances surrounding the complaint indicate that a violation of the Student Code may have occurred, disciplinary charges will be brought against the student.
+Alleged Student Code violations is generally reported to CS by Residence Life staff members, Housing staff members, and the University of New Hampshire Police officers.